Updated: November 27, 2023 - 8 min read

 “Form follows function”.
 That is, however you do yours, make sure that it makes sense.
 It would be very difficult to make a video or a highly-graphical portfolio about fintech experiences.
 Pictures of spreadsheets and team meetings cannot tell very much about your skills.
 In that case, it's better to provide the key numbers and achievements that show the best of your performance.

 Once you know the why and how of your portfolio, you need to understand what you are aiming to communicate.
 Here are five examples based on the key messages that you want to transmit with your portfolio.

 This portfolio suits professionals who want to break into Product.
 In contrast to other experienced PMs, your lack of direct PM experience must be compensated with other attributes.

-OK, you might not , but what are your favorite products?
-It might be useful to add some flourishes to your profile by providing an idea of your sources of inspiration.
+And what about highlighting some of your favorite products and sources of inspiration?
 This will help potential recruiters and others to understand where you are coming from and (crucially) where you want to go.

 The Sector-Based Product Management Portfolio

 What if you are really an expert within a particular sphere?

 Product Management jobs often come about through horizontal moves.
 You started working at something else, and then you got the opportunity of transferring your skills to product management within the same company.
 Over the years, you start accumulating knowledge, abilities and business contacts.
 And the rest is history: you become attached to an industry, whether this is health, dating apps or education.

 This is a great opportunity to “brand” your portfolio.
 By tying yourself to a particular sector, you can target the community.
 You know the jargon, you are aware of the communities’ trends… It can be very powerful to show that you're riding the wave in terms of what is going on in the sector.
 That is, linking your career history to the latest transformations in the industry.